merenlab/merenlab.org/_posts/anvio/2018-02-15-anvio-snakemake-workflows.md

 But there are some general things you can notice:

  - **threads** - every rule has the parameter "threads" available to it.
 This is meant for the case in which you are using multi-threads to run things.
 To learn more about how snakemake utilizes threads you can refer to the snakemake documentation.
-We decided to allow to set the number of threads for all rules, including ones that we ourselves never use more than 1 (why? because, why not? maybe you would one day need it for some reason.
+We decided to allow to set the number of threads for all rules, including ones that we ourselves never use more than 1 (why? because, why not? maybe someone would one day need it for some reason.
 Don't judge).
-When **threads** is the only parameter that is available for a rule, it means that there is nothing else that you could configure for this rule.
+When **threads** is the only parameter that is available for a rule, it means that there is nothing else that you can configure for this rule.
 Specifically, it means you don't even get to choose whether this rule is ran or not.
 But don't worry, snakemake would make sure that steps that are not necessary will not run.

  - **run** - some rules have this parameter.
 The rules that have this parameter are optional rules.
 To make sure that an optional rule is ran you need to set the `run` parameter to `true`.
 If you wish not to run an optional rule, then you must set `run` to `false` or simply an empty string (`""`).
 Some of the optional rules run by default and others don't.
 You can find out what is the default behaviour by looking at the default config file.
 As mentioned above, if a rule doesn't have the **run** parameter it means that snakemake will infer whether it needs to run or not (just have some trust please!).